 19. If you’re fortunate enough to have well-known songs, don’t avoid them just because you’re tired of them.
 And if it’ll help you get into them, remember that there may be some in the audience who will be hearing it for the first time.
 A good song will always be a good song; it’s up to you to make its performance good each time also.
 Most of us would kill to have a song or two the audience already knows by heart.
 Which leads into…

 20. You may have sweated blood to get your song lyrics just right, but not everyone in the audience will hear them because some (the guitar players) may be watching your hands; some may be thinking you’re really hot – or really not; some may be wondering what their date is thinking, or why you keep dipping your head that way, or where you bought those shoes, or where the waitress may have disappeared to, or a million other things.
-Remember that Maya Angelou once said “People will forget what you said, people will forget what you did, but people will never forget how you made them feel.”
+Remember what Maya Angelou once said: “People will forget what you said, people will forget what you did, but people will never forget how you made them feel.”
 So don’t fret so much about getting your lyrics across, instead focus on performing the song in a way that makes the audience feel the way you want them to.
 They can get the lyrics when they buy your CD.